 As a student seeking a Master of Science degree in the field of counseling, you will be able to choose from three different majors, including:

-The JBU Counseling Program recognizes that today's counseling professionals have multifaceted opportunities requiring multiple training specialties; therefore, additional emphases are offered for each major area of study.
-These emphases include Marriage and Family Therapy, Clinical Mental Health Counseling, Play Therapy and School Counseling.
-Students seeking multiple emphases must complete the course requirements of their major degree plan and each of the course requirements specific to fulfilling any additional emphases.
+he JBU Counseling Program recognizes that today's counseling professionals have multifaceted opportunities requiring multiple training specialties; therefore,students can earn a degree in more than one major area of study.
+Students seeking multiple majors must complete the course requirements of each major.

 All graduate counseling students must complete an internship toward the end of their studies and many do so through JBU's CARE Clinic.
 The CARE Clinic provides excellent internship opportunities for those pursuing an major in Clinical Mental Health Counseling, Marriage and Family Therapy, or the Marriage and Family with an emphasis in Clinical Mental Health Counseling.
 Not only do counseling students grow and learn through an internship with the CARE Clinic, they also get to take part in the clinic's mission to provide accessible and affordable counseling to the community.

 The JBU Graduate Counseling program is pleased to offer students several online courses to allow for more flexibility in scheduling coursework.
 JBU has utilized the top standard for delivery of distance coursework, ensuring that every course has an interactive component and utilizes both synchronous and nonsynchronous modalities.
 While the degree is not offered completely online, the identified courses that have been selected for this type of delivery have been approved by the Arkansas Board of Examiners in Counseling and Marriage and Family Therapy.
 Please be advised that different states have different rules and regulations regarding distance online courses.
 JBU does not assume responsibility for courses that are not recognized (or allowed) in other states.
 Any student who takes an online counseling course at JBU must determine whether this course will be accepted in that particular state.

 All online classes are taught by JBU faculty who interact with you via e-mail, web conferencing and discussion boards.